wiseman-timelord/Harmony-Healing/README.md

     └── fungal.json  (persistent settings for relating page).
     └── healing.json  (persistent settings for relating page).
 ```

+### Development
+- Window size needs fitting better, needs a tweak every time the program starts at the moment.
+- Organizing the details on the screen a little better, things can be more logical/compact.

 ### Disclaimer
 - This program has set timers, thereabouts its experimental, but the science is not to be under-estimated, so start off with, smaller or calculated, program timers and volume levels.